10yard/dkafe/readme.md

 ### Raspberry Pi

-1. Format a new SD Card,  minimum 4GB size

-2. Write the Raspberry Pi OS Desktop image (that's the default one ) using Raspberry Pi Image tool.
+1. Write the Raspberry Pi OS Desktop image (that's the default one ) using Raspberry Pi Image tool to an SD Card.

-3. Copy contents of this zip file to the boot partition of the SD card.
+2. Copy contents of the latest Raspberry Pi Binary Release Zip to the boot partition of the SD card.

-4. Copy dkong.zip and dkongjr.zip (optional) to the boot partition of the SD card.
+3. Copy dkong.zip and dkongjr.zip (optional) to the boot partition of the SD card.
 Roms are not provided.

-5. Verify that your /boot partition contains these files before continuing:
+4. Verify that your /boot partition contains these files before continuing:
      /boot/dkafe_bin
      /boot/dkafe_install.sh
      /boot/dkong.zip

-6. Boot your Raspberry Pi and complete the "Welcome to Raspberry Pi" setup.
+5. Boot your Raspberry Pi and complete the "Welcome to Raspberry Pi" setup.
 You can skip options.

-7. Run the install script in a terminal.
+6. Run the install script in a terminal.
      /boot/dkafe_install.sh

-8. The assisted setup will ask the following questions.
+7. The assisted setup will ask the following questions.
 ```
 	 Rotate the display?
 	 Launch DKAFE on boot?
 (Recommend Y)